CU1 CUBA TOURSEARCH TOUR

 Cuba is the last bastion of socialism in the Western Hemisphere and has, only recently, managed to break free from the shackles imposed by the negative associations of communism.
 Indeed, it is Cuba's long isolationism that proves one of the main attractions for travellers, as destinations untouched by Western influence are now so few and far between.
 One must only explore the cities, like the capital, Havana, to appreciate fully the unique charms of the country.
 With their colonial architecture, plethora of 1950s American cars, and imposing Revolutionary monuments, Cuban cities are strikingly unusual in history, colour and character.
 These street scenes are only enhanced by the laid-back lifestyle and friendly disposition of the Cuban people -- a population of largely Spanish and African descent -- with the result that Cuba is an up-and-coming destination to be visited sooner rather than later.

 Our tour is a comprehensive exploration of much of the island, and concentrates on the human element of the country as much as possible.
 To that end, we delve into the island's long human history and explore the myriad ways in which the Cuba of today has been shaped by foreign powers, the winds of war and trade, the migration of peoples far and wide, and fortunes good and bad.
-Through meaningful interaction between our travellers and the people of Cuba, we reveal a place more complex and nuanced that most might expect.
+Through meaningful interaction between our travellers and the people of Cuba, we reveal a place more complex and nuanced than most might expect.

 Carol R. (East Wenatchee, WA, US)